CIA Induction in DBA/1 Mice

 3. Refresh the mark at 25 mm from the base of the tail; the injection will be made at this distance.

-4. Position the needle tip at the distance marked, parallel with the tail, pointing toward the body of the mouse over the space between the ventral and right lateral vein.
+4. Position the needle tip at the distance marked, parallel with the tail, pointing toward the body of the mouse over the space between the dorsal and right lateral vein.
 This position should be on the opposite side of tail from the initial immunization (remember that the mouse was then on it’s back).

 5. Insert the needle 7 to 10 mm into the subcutaneous space.
 Make sure the needle is visible under the skin and clear of any obvious blood vessels.
 It is important that the only puncture in the skin is at the place where the needle first entered the subcutaneous space.
 Be careful to position the needle away from dilated blood vessels and inject very slowly.
 Accidental injection of emulsion into blood vessels will lead to an embolism and result in death of the mouse.